NVIDIAGameWorks/kaolin/docs/notes/checkpoints.rst

 Visualizing 3D inputs and outputs of your model during training is an essential diagnostic tool.
-Kaolin provides a :ref:`simple API to checkpoint<writing checkpoints>` **batches of meshes, pointclouds and voxelgrids**, as well as **colors and textures**, saving them in :ref:`the USD format<file format>`.
-These checkpoints can then be visualized locally using :ref:`Kaolin Omniverse App<ov app>` or by launching :ref:`Kaolin Dash3D<dash 3d>` on the commandline, allowing remote visualization through a web browser.
+Kaolin provides a :ref:`simple API to checkpoint<writing checkpoints>` **batches of meshes, pointclouds and voxelgrids**, as well as **colors and textures**, saving them in :ref:`the USD format<file format>`, which is efficient at storing time-varying 3D assets, as constant attributes do not need to be replicated in time (e.g. if mesh topology is fixed, face attribute would only be saved once).
+These checkpoints can then be visualized locally using any USD Viewer or (with fewer features) by launching :ref:`Kaolin Dash3D<dash 3d>` on the commandline, allowing remote visualization through a web browser.

 .. _writing checkpoints: